cobi-bike/DevKit/README.md

 ## Let's get started with your first project 🚀

-It only takes a few lines of javascript to turn web-apps into a COBI module:
+It only takes a few lines of javascript to turn Web Apps into a COBI module:

 ### Step 1: Add boilerplate code to your web project